Recent Mississippi River trends point to troubles to come

 - Load restrictions push barge freight higher and weigh on upriver basis.

-- Illinois River locations would see basis weaken as loadings slow.
+- Illinois River locations would tend to see basis weaken as loadings slow or cease.

 - Surrounding domestic markets can rise or fall as river basis changes.

-- Exporters turn to unit or shuttle trains to source a larger percentage of the corn and soybeans for the Gulf, which in turn can support subterminal basis at origin.
+- Exporters are turning to unit or shuttle trains to source a larger percentage of the corn and soybeans for the Gulf, which in turn can support subterminal basis at origin.

 - More Asian sales could be diverted to the PNW, supporting PNW basis values.